kdamoah/sql-project/README.md

 VALUES (7, "Unkown", "Paid cash without looking into financing options");

-**Question 2**: Write a query to show a list of customers whose last name begin with the letter “K”.
+**Question 2: Write a query to show a list of customers whose last name begin with the letter “K”.
 Show the first and last names of these customers.
-Sort the list of customers in descending order by last name.
+Sort the list of customers in descending order by last name.**

 SELECT CustomerFirstName, CustomerLastName
 FROM Customer